-Having a part-time or holiday job can be a good experience for children, giving them experience of work and extra pocket money.
+Having a part-time or holiday job can be a good experience for children.
+It gives them experience of work and extra pocket money.

-However, there are national laws and local bye-laws in place which regulate the type of work children can do and the hours they can work so that they are working safely and their education doesn’t suffer.
+There are national laws and local bye-laws in place which regulate the type of work children can do.
+This includes the hours they can work so that they are working safely and their education doesn't suffer.

 We produce an advice leaflet that explains the regulations in more detail.